 None are required.

 This certificate requires completion of five (5) courses for a total of 15 semester hours.
 The student must obtain a grade of "C" or better in each class for it to be applied toward the Certificate.
-Students pursuing a graduate certificate will be required to meet the same academic requirements as those defined for degree-seeking students to remain in "good standing."
-Required courses: (6 semester hours)
+Students pursuing a graduate certificate will be required to meet the same academic requirements as those defined for degree-seeking students to remain in "good academic standing."

 EIN 5182 - Principles of Engineering Management (3)